 So, a checking account worth $10k with an APY of 1%, will earn $100 per year.
 The next year, it would earn $110 per year based on the new balance of $10,100.

-Unfortunately, APYs are just 0.05% on average.
-The best checking accounts have APYs of at least 1%.
+Unfortunately, checking account APYs are just 0.01% on average.
+The best checking accounts have APYs up to 5.25% APY.
 Clients know that even a percentage point can make a big difference long term.

 Monthly Fees and Minimum Balances